qilingframework/rtfd.io/docs/ida.md

 - User can save current excution state (That includes Register, Memory, CPU Context), by just clicking `Save Snapshot` or `Load Snapshot`.

-- For saving current state, should select the path to save the file is requred
+- For saving current state, user should select the path to save the file.

 ![](img/ida_save.png)

-- Screen shot below shows how to load the saved state and continue execution
+- Screen shot below shows how to load the saved state and continue execution.

 ![](img/ida_load.png)